 What do I need to do in the OES?

-Once you have done that, there are two things you will need to do in the OES:
+Once you have linked your accounts, there are two things you must do:

-- The Job Seeker Snapshot is a short series of questions used to help us understand what level of support you may need in finding a job.
+- This is a series of questions to help us understand the level of support you need to find a job.

-- If you have already done this recently, you don’t need to do it again, unless your circumstances have changed, or if there’s new information you think we might need to know.
+- If you have already done the Job Seeker Snapshot, you don’t need to do it again unless your circumstances have changed or if there’s new information we need to know.

-- A Job Plan is a list of tasks and activities, like searching for jobs, which you need to do in return for receiving Centrelink payments.
-These tasks will help you on your way to finding, and keeping, a job.
+- A Job Plan is a list of tasks and activities, like searching for jobs, you need to do in return for receiving a Centrelink payment.

 I’ve tried agreeing to my Job Plan but I can’t/I’m on an exemption.
 Do I still need to agree to my Job Plan?